How to Negotiate a New Car Price (And Actually Win)

 Make your first offer based on your research — slightly below the average transaction price.
 The salesperson will almost certainly excuse themselves to check with their manager.

 This back-and-forth is a structured part of the process.
 It's designed to make the buyer feel like each approval is hard-won, and to wear down patience through repetition.
-Having sat at the desk myself, I can tell you the first number that comes back almost never reflects the actual floor.
+The first number that comes back almost never reflects the actual floor.
+Stay calm.
+Move in small increments.
+Never jump to your ceiling in one move — once they know your number, that becomes their starting point.

 Negotiate one thing at a time